-On 30 September (9:30-12:30 CEST), we will organise an online workshop for Interreg Europe projects to share and exchange their experiences.
-Join us to discuss how and in which situations going online adds value to your project.
+On 30 September (9:30-12:30 CEST), we organised an online workshop for Interreg Europe projects to share and exchange their experiences.
+Representatives of different projects joined us to discuss how and in which situations going online adds value to project collaboration.

-During this interactive session, you will hear from other Interreg Europe projects how they have made use of online opportunities to enrich their project implementation.
-You will also have a possibility to share your own experiences in small group discussions.
+During this interactive session, Interreg Europe projects shared examples of how they have made use of online opportunities to enrich their project implementation.
+Participants also had a possibility to share their own experiences in small group discussions.

-The agenda is built on inputs collected from projects.
-We will discuss and share experiences on:
+The agenda was built on inputs collected from projects.
+We discussed and shared experiences on: